Lokalise illustration for localization issues

 Importing translations to GitHub

-After you start the build, the following process will happen:
+After you start the build, the following process will take place:

 2. A commit with all the chosen files is created in the new branch.